-- a tributary to a great pond, the width of the foot path shall be limited to six feet. - iv.
+- iii.
+However, a footpath not to exceed ten feet in width as measured between tree trunks is permitted provided that a cleared line of sight to the water through the buffer strip is not created.
+Adjacent to a great pond, or a tributary to a great pond, the width of the foot path shall be limited to six feet. - iv.
 In order to protect water quality and wildlife habitat adjacent to great ponds, and tributaries to great ponds, existing vegetation under three feet in height and other ground cover shall not be removed, except to provide for a footpath or other permitted uses as described above. - v.
 Pruning of tree branches, on the bottom third of the tree is permitted. - 3.
 Within areas subject to the state mandated shoreland zone, beyond the buffer strip designated above, and out to 250 feet from the normal highwater line of a water body or upland edge of a wetland, cleared openings for development, including but not limited to, principal and accessory structures, driveways and sewage disposal areas, shall not exceed in the aggregate, 25% of the lot area or 10,000 square feet, whichever is greater, including land previously developed. - e.
 Reservation or Dedication and Maintenance of Open Space and Common Land, Facilities, and Services. - 1.
 All open space common land, facilities and property shall be owned by: - i.
 The owners of the lots or dwelling units by means of a lot owners' association; - ii.
 An association which has as its principal purpose the conservation or preservation of land in essentially its natural condition; or - iii.
 The municipality or land trust. - 2.
-Further subdivision of the common land or open space and its use for other than non-commercial recreation, agriculture, or conservation purposes, except for easements for underground utilities, shall be prohibited.
+Further subdivision of the common land or open space and its use for other than non-commercial recreation, agriculture, or conservation purposes, except for easements for underground utilities, shall be prohibited, and a covenant on the deed to this effect shall be required.
 Structures and buildings accessory to non-commercial recreational or conservation uses may be erected on the common land.
-When open space is to be owned by an entity other than the municipality, there shall be a conservation easement deeded to the municipality prohibiting future development. - 3.
-Written documents shall provide for the following:
+When open space is to be owned by an entity other than the municipality, there shall be a conservation easement deeded to the municipality prohibiting future development.